Click To Skip To A Section

 Now for the difficult part.
 Reaching out and talking to tattoo artists that you want to work with.
 There are more things to think about when getting ready to take the next step in choosing your tattoo.

 Start by checking out artists near you.
 If there isn’t anyone close by, find one you are willing to travel to.
 Do some research before making the trek.
-Make sure they are versatile enough, or practiced enough, in the style of artwork you want to adorn your body with.
+Make sure they are versatile enough to do any design you throw at them.